 These reforms, made to the Environmental Planning and Assessment Regulation 2000, have been introduced to ensure the compliance of fire safety in new and existing buildings across the state.

-The most significant change under the new legislation is that many of the key phases of installing and maintaining a fire safety system, from planning, to construction, to ongoing yearly assessment, must all now be assessed and endorsed by a Competent Fire Safety Practitioner – a new role defining qualified and/or experienced practitioners who have expert skills in fire safety.
+The most significant change under the new legislation is that many of the key phases of installing and maintaining a fire safety system, from planning, to construction, to ongoing yearly assessment, must all now be assessed and endorsed by an Accredited Practitioner (Fire Safety), (formerly Competent Fire Safety Practitioner) – a new role defining qualified and/or experienced practitioners who have expert skills in fire safety.

-Building owners are now required to enlist the services of a Competent Fire Safety Practitioner (CFSP) to conduct an in-depth holistic assessment of the Essential Fire Safety Measures in their building, to ensure that the fire safety equipment meets the performance requirements of the initial installation.
+As of July 1 2020, building owners are required to enlist the services of a Accredited Practitioner (Fire Safety) – (APFS) to conduct an in-depth holistic assessment of the Essential Fire Safety Measures in their building, to ensure that the fire safety equipment meets the performance requirements of the initial installation.
 This requires a greater level of expertise and more rigorous assessment than routine fire safety inspection and testing.

-Engaging a CFSP is now an essential part of submitting an Annual Fire Safety Statement (AFSS).
+Engaging an Accredited Practitioner (Fire Safety) is now an essential part of submitting an Annual Fire Safety Statement (AFSS).

-The Fire Protection Association of Australia (FPAA) is currently in the early stages of implementing a Government recognised accreditation scheme for Competent Fire Safety Practitioners.
-It will be mandatory for CFSPs to be accredited via this scheme as “Fire Safety Assessors” from April 2020 onwards.
+The Fire Protection Association of Australia (FPAA) has established a Government recognised accreditation scheme for Fire Safety Practitioners.
+It is now mandatory for an Accredited Practitioner (Fire Safety) – APFS, (formerly known as Competent Fire Safety Practitioner – CFSP), to be accredited via this scheme as “Fire Safety Assessors” for the endorsement of Annual Fire Safety Statements.

 The FPAA have drafted a set of duties for the role of a Fire Safety Assessor.
-According to the FPAA’s draft scope of work, it is the responsibility of a Competent Fire Safety Practitioner to:
+According to the FPAA’s draft scope of work, it is the responsibility of an Accredited Practitioner (Fire Safety) to: